windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 />
 <br/>

-We also need a "Button" component to submit the form.
-I suggest to change the text to something more descriptive, like "Login" or "Sign in".
-Other than that, feel free to customize the button to your liking.
+Now add a "Button" component to do the login.
+Feel free to customize the button to your liking.

 <video
 className="border-2 rounded-xl object-cover w-full h-full"